 So, your future spouse racked up a lot of premarital debt?
 Maybe they went on wild spending sprees with their credit cards.
 Perhaps they financed their medical schooling using student loans.
 Whatever the case, they are bringing a lot of financial baggage to the marriage.

-If this is the case and you find it so troublesome that you would prefer to keep separate finances, you should probably be reconsidering marriage in the first place.
+If you find this so troublesome that you would prefer to keep separate finances, you should probably be reconsidering marriage in the first place.
 Before getting married, you should be trying to clean that debt up.
-In the case of a student loan, the education will be benefitting both of you financially, so why would only one of you pay the bill anyway?
+In the case of a student loan, the education will be benefitting both of you financially, so why would only one of you pay the bill?

 Furthermore – in almost every state – when you become married, you are now a legal partnership.
 Your debts are her debts and vice versa.
 Just because you keep your finances separate doesn’t mean that creditors won’t come after your money as well.
 You are now a legal partnership as well as an emotional one, so you may as well act like one.
 Instead of separating your finances, why not team up and knock that debt out together?
 You now have double the ammo to mow down your biggest of financial enemy, so take advantage of it before it becomes a problem for you both.